knaidoo29/toofast/README.md

 ## What can it do?

-Brute force pair distance binning for auto and cross correlation used to calculate the two point correlation function in 3D (need to add 2D, tomographic and spherical polar).
+Brute force pair distance binning for auto and cross correlation used to calculate the two point correlation function in 2D/3D and tomographic coordinates.

 ## To do list

 Brute force method:
+- Spherical polar coordinates, with binning for parallel and perpendicular to the line-of-sight.
 - Three point correlation function using Szapudi-Szalay estimator.

 Fast method: